Franca: Nested Matryoshka Clustering for Scalable Visual Representation Learning: Abstract

 \section{Abstract}

-We present \emph{~\methodname} (pronounced \textit{Fran-ka}): \textit{`free' one}; the first fully open-source (data, code, weights) vision foundation model that matches—and in many cases surpasses—the performance of state-of-the-art proprietary models, e.g., DINOv2, CLIP, SigLIPv2, etc. Our approach is grounded in a transparent training pipeline inspired from Web-SSL and uses publicly available data: Imagenet-21K and a subset of ReLAION-2B.
-Beyond model release, we tackle critical limitations in SSL clustering methods.
-While modern models rely on assigning image features to large codebooks via clustering algorithms like Sinkhorn-Knopp, they fail to account for the inherent ambiguity in clustering semantics.
-To address this, we introduce a parameter-efficient, multi-head clustering projector based on nested Matryoshka representations.
-This design progressively refines features into increasingly fine-grained clusters without increasing the model size, enabling both performance and memory efficiency.
-Additionally, we propose a novel positional disentanglement strategy that explicitly removes positional biases from dense representations, thereby improving the encoding of semantic content.
-This leads to consistent gains on several downstream benchmarks, demonstrating the utility of cleaner feature spaces.
-Our contributions establish a new standard for transparent, high-performance vision models and open a path toward more reproducible and generalizable foundation models for the broader AI community.
-The code and model checkpoints are available at \url{https://github.com/valeoai/Franca}
+We present \emph{~\methodname} (pronounced \textit{Fran-ka}): \textit{`free' one}; the first fully open-source (data, code, weights) vision foundation model that matches—and in many cases surpasses—the performance of state-of-the-art proprietary models, e.g., DINOv2, CLIP, SigLIPv2, etc. Our approach is grounded in a transparent training pipeline inspired from Web-SSL and uses publicly available data: Imagenet-21K and LAION-COCO (600M images).
+Beyond model release, we tackle critical limitations in self-supervised learning clustering methods.
+Existing approaches assign image features to large codebooks via clustering algorithms such as Sinkhorn-Knopp, but they often overlook the inherent ambiguity in cluster semantics.
+To address this, we introduce a multi-head clustering projector based on nested Matryoshka representations.
+This design progressively refines features into increasingly fine-grained clusters without increasing the model size, producing higher-quality dense representations.
+Additionally, we propose a novel positional disentanglement strategy that explicitly removes positional biases from dense representations.
+This leads to consistent gains on several downstream tasks, demonstrating the utility of cleaner feature spaces.